gluebi/vue-cookie-comply/README.md

 - 👐 Emit events on user actions so you can use your handlers
 - 📱 Default responsive layout
 - 🗄️ Highly customizable through **slots**
-- 🚪 Usage of Vue 3 **Teleport** to render the modal anywhere in your app
+- 🚪 Usage of [vue-simple-portal](https://github.com/LinusBorg/vue-simple-portal) to render the modal in the body
 - 💅 Write your own CSS or use the default styles
 - Locks scrolling until the user has made a decision